kevinshenyang07/AppSentinel/README.md

 This project will be implemented with the following technologies:

-- Vanilla JavaScript for data .
+- Vanilla JavaScript combined with `jQuery` for basic DOM manipulation and event handling.
-- `D3.js` for visualization
+- `D3.js` for constructing each visualization component.
-- bootstrap to give it some responsiveness.
+- `Bootstrap` for making this app responsive.

 File structure:

 -- docs

--- lib
+-- lib (including main.js and other components)

- - main.js (entrance file)
- - chart_x.js (for each visualization)

 -- application.css